mkckr0/audio-share/README.md

 ## Usage for Windows/Linux CMD
 - Download the `audio-share-server-cmd-windows.zip` for Windows, the `audio-share-server-cmd-linux.tar.gz` for Linux.
 - Uncompress the archive file.
-- Find the LAN address of your computer, such as `192.168.3.2`.
-Then run `as-cmd -b 192.168.3.2` to start the server.
-It will use the default port `65530` and select a default audio endpoint.
+- Just run `as-cmd -b` to start the server.
+It will use the first LAN address as the host with the port `65530` and select a default audio endpoint.
+Most of the time, it works fine.
+If not, then use `as-cmd -h` to see the help, and set the proper arguments.
 - The Windows will ask you to add firewall rules automatically while Linux won't.
 So if your Linux distribution enables firewall, you need to configure firewall manually.
 - Install APK to your phone and open it.
-Modify the "Host" part to make sure it's same as the value of previous step, such as `192.168.3.2`.
+Modify the "Host" part to make sure it's same as the value of previous step, such as `192.168.xxx.xxx`.
 Click "▶" button and enjoy the audio🎶.

 ## Configure Firewall Rules on Linux